Every time you use a cliche in your song, you miss an opportunity to do something great.

 It’s fresh- I’ve never “seen” that image in a song before.

 Bonus: It provides a fun melodic moment when Chesney sings, “Yoohoo!”

-The writers took a cliche moment and made it a hit moment by using a fresh, believable image.
+The writers took a cliche moment and made it a hit moment.
 It’s our job to do the same.

 What do you think?
 What’s your take on this topic?
 I’d love to hear your comments.
 And if there are some lyrics where the songwriter make a cliche moment a hit moment, share those in the comments, too!